 - Preheat the oven to 450 degrees.

-- Line a baking sheet with tin foil and spray with non-stick spray (I always use olive oil spray) and set aside.
+- Line a baking sheet with foil or a silicone baking mat and spray with non-stick spray (I always use olive oil spray) and set aside.

-- Wash your head of cauliflower and cut into pieces.
-I made a variety of sizes.
+- Wash your head of cauliflower and cut into somewhat even pieces.
+Pat dry, if necessary

-- In a medium bowl, mix together the batter ingredients.
+- In a medium bowl, whisk together the batter ingredients.
 It will be fairly thick.

 - Dip each piece of cauliflower into the batter until fully and evenly coated.
 Let excess batter drip off.
 Place onto the prepared baking sheet in a single layer.